Azure/azure-docs-sdk-java/docs-ref-conceptual/spring-framework/configure-spring-boot-starter-java-app-with-azure-storage.md

       curl -X POST -H "Content-Type: text/plain" -d "Hello World" http://localhost:8080/
       ```

+      You should see a response that the file was updated.

    b.
 Send a GET request to verify the file's contents:

       ```shell
       curl -X GET http://localhost:8080/
       ```

+     You should see the "Hello World" text that you posted.

 ## Next steps